 These are situation-specific issues that can only be addressed through the application of expertise.

-In our experience, most corporate-wide search implementations can be classified into one of the following categories:
+In our experience, most enterprise search implementations can be classified into one of the following categories:

 Many enterprises have corporate initiatives to establish central repositories of enterprise content, and Microsoft SharePoint is increasingly used as the solution, with varying degrees of success.
-SharePoint 2013 now includes very good standard search capabilities, though this does not preclude the consideration of other technologies for corporate-wide search projects.
+SharePoint 2013 provides good standard search capabilities, though this does not preclude the consideration of other technologies for corporate-wide search projects.